ehildenb/homod/homod.md

 )
 ```

+At the top of the module we include all of the instances we need just to make
+the sort-checking and function application of the `TESTING` module work.

 TODO: Talk about defn of `aanndd`, `+` and `double`, notably how how `+` and
 `double` are defined in terms of their algebraic counterparts, but `aanndd` is
 defined more functionally (though we are using algebra here, but the point is